Llanmartin

 Llanmartin (Llanfarthin) is a village and parish in the city of Newport, Wales.

 The community

-The parish contains several communities and is centred on the parish church, which is dedicated to St. Martin, and which gives the name "Llan" for church or holy ground.
-The name is an anglicised version of the Welsh Llanfarthyn which has the same meaning.
+The parish contains several communities and is centred on the parish church which is dedicated to St. Martin.
+The word llan means 'church' in Welsh.
+The Welsh name Llanfarthin contains a mutated form of Marthin, the Welsh form of Martin.

 Underwood

 Within the parish is Underwood which has an early 1960s council housing estate that consists of houses, shops, a leisure centre, Baptist church and social club.
 A Westbury homes development was built in Underwood in the 1990s.

 The Underwood Estate was originally developed from the former World War II Prisoner-of-war camp after the war, in the late 1940s.
 A few examples of the surviving former PoW huts were visible until the early 1990s, when they were demolished.
 The original huts stood as early community buildings.
 In the early 1980s several huts and a water tower were also visible on the now Waltwood Park Drive area, this area belonged to the General Post Office and was used to house old telecommunications equipment until it was sold and demolished by British Telecom who took over the site when the organisation was privatised in the early 1980s.
 The land was subsequently sold to Westbury homes who built the Waltwood Park Drive Development of around 220 houses on the land.

 The Underwood Estate is situated in a natural land formation within the falls of a wooded area on the south and north side and a small drainage ditch or reen called "Monks Ditch" on the northern side of the development.
 The estate was built in three phases, with the Waltwood Park Development being the last of the three.

 Many people believe that the Underwood Estate was created for the local steelworks at Llanwern, as it was constructed at the same time as the Richard Thomas and Baldwins "Spencer Works" was being built.
 This has some truth, as originally people moved into the huts after the war.
 However the local council at the time, Magor and St Mellons Rural District Council, created the housing estate with post-war initiatives for more housing, hence why the second phase of the housing development consists of rapid construction poured concrete houses which are very sturdy in construction and much stronger than traditional bricks-and-mortar houses.